Naval Information Warfare Systems Command Program Executive Offices: Program Executive Office for Digital and Enterprise Services (PEO Digital)

-PEO Digital provides the Navy and Marine Corps with a portfolio of enterprise-wide information technology programs designed to enable common business processes and provide standard IT capabilities.
+PEO Digital provides the Navy and Marine Corps with a portfolio of enterprise-wide information technology (IT) programs designed to enable common business processes and provide standard IT capabilities.
 PEO Digital is digitally transforming systems to evolve and deliver modern capabilities and technologies.

-The Program Executive Officer for PEO Digital is Ruth Youngs Lew.
+The Program Executive Officer for PEO Digital is Louis Koplin (acting).

 PEO Digital was established in May 2020 following the disestablishment of the Program Executive Office for Enterprise Information Systems.
 The PEO EIS offices relating to networks, enterprise services and digital infrastructure were transitioned to PEO Digital.
 The program offices relating to manpower, logistics and other business solutions were transitioned to PEO Manpower, Logistics and Business Solutions.

 PEO Digital comprises five major program offices: